gab3-dev/api-rest-go/README.md

-# API-REST em Go e Gin
+# Go API-RESTful with Gin
 ## Go Lang
 Go is a programming language created by Google and released in open source in November 2009.
 It is a compiled language focused on productivity and concurrency programming.
 **[Learn more about Go](https://go.dev/)**.